-9.3.3 The HO FFT was told by several official sources that the government now funded the salaries of staff in NGO shelters and there had been efforts to use the funds from confiscated, seized assets.
+- 9.3.2 The GRETA report 2016 stated that 'The funding of the three shelters managed by NGOs hinges essentially on international donors.'64 - 9.3.3 The HO FFT was told by several official sources that the government now funded the salaries of staff in NGO shelters and there had been efforts to use the funds from confiscated, seized assets.
 The government also funds food and support for vocational training and health care.

-The Albanian Red Cross told the HO FFT that they support both VoT and VDV in shelters with such things as food, blankets, clothes and toys for children.
+The Albanian Red Cross told the HO FFT that they support both victims of trafficking and VDV in shelters with such things as food, blankets, clothes and toys for children.65